Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 The following buffers are considered small buffers:

-* Any input or output from asymmetric cryptography (signature, encryption/decryption, key exchange, PAKE), including key import and export.
+* Any input or output directly related to asymmetric cryptography (signature, encryption/decryption, key exchange, PAKE), including key import and export.
+    * Note that this does not include inputs or outputs that are not processed by an asymmetric primitives, for example the message input to `psa_sign_message` or `psa_verify_message`.
+* Cooked key derivation output.
 * The output of a hash or MAC operation.
-* Cooked key derivation output.

 **Design decision: the dispatch layer shall copy all small buffers**.